gustavoazol/UpMovies/README.md

-##### Pods Used:
+##### Third Parts Used:
+- [The Movie DB API](https://www.themoviedb.org/documentation/api): From where the app is feeded with all movies and movies information.
-- [Kingfisher](https://github.com/onevcat/Kingfisher) - A easy and simple way to download and load images.
+- [Kingfisher](https://github.com/onevcat/Kingfisher): A easy and simple way to download and load images.
 Used to load the images through the app.